Loft conversion cost UK: room-in-roof, dormer and hip-to-gable prices

 Median £87,500 across 6 real prices

-A garage conversion is one of the cheaper ways to add a proper room, but the final bill swings a lot depending on what the space needs first.
+A garage conversion is one of the cheaper ways to add a proper room, but the final bill swings a lot depending on what the space needs before anyone touches the finishes.

 Median £10,000 across 7 real prices